-SCOPE: The purpose of a Revenue Ruling is to provide guidance to the public and to Department personnel.
+SCOPE: The purpose of a Temporary Revenue Ruling is to provide immediate guidance to the public and to Department personnel.
 It is an advisory opinion issued to apply principles of tax law to a set of facts or general category of taxpayers.
-It is the Department's position until superseded or modified by a change in statute, regulation, court decision, or another Departmental advisory opinion.
+It is temporary, and is the Department's position until superseded or modified by a change in statute, regulation, court decision, or another Departmental advisory opinion.